flarum/docs/docs/extend/data.md

 A migration doesn't have to change database structure: you could use a migration to insert, update, or delete rows in a table.
 For instance, you could use migrations to assign [custom permissions](permissions.md) to groups other than Admin, or provide some initial data for a custom Eloquent model.
 Since you have access to the [Eloquent Schema Builder](https://laravel.com/docs/6.x/migrations#creating-tables), anything is possible (although of course, you should be extremely cautious and test your extension extensively).

+Data migrations are the recommended way to specify default settings and permissions.

 ## Backend Models

 With all your snazzy new database tables and columns, you're going to want a way to access the data in both the backend and the frontend.
 On the backend it's pretty straightforward – you just need to be familiar with [Eloquent](https://laravel.com/docs/6.x/eloquent).